Honors and Prizes

 David Estabrook Romine Prizes

-• The two Romine Prizes are cash prizes ($300 each) that are awarded annually to two members of the graduating class who majored or joint majored in economics.
+• The two Romine Prizes are cash prizes that are awarded annually to two members of the graduating class who majored or joint majored in economics.
 One prize is awarded to the student that wrote the best paper in a senior seminar.
 The other prize is awarded to the student that wrote the best senior thesis.
-The awards are announced at the annual award ceremony held in the rotunda of Low Library during the week of graduation.

 • Please note that in the spring semester the deadline for choosing the prize recipients is before the end of the semester.
 So if you are in a spring seminar and would like to be considered for this prize then you should speak with your instructor no later than the first week of April about the possibility of being nominated.
-At that time your instructor will be able to tell you when the deadline is for submissions of papers to be considered for the prize.
-The deadline is late in April but prior to the end of classes.
+You will be required to submit a polished draft of your paper before the end of the semester to be considered for the Romine Prize.

 • All students that write a senior honors thesis are automatically nominated for the Romine prize.